DonaldWhyte/deep-learning-with-rnns/contents.md

 Need a *network* of neurons to discriminate non-linear data

-[NEXT]
+_note_
-Emphasize the fact that predicting character sequences still maps to an abstract data space, where you can fit straight lines.
+Emphasize the fact that predicting character sequences still maps to an abstract data space, In this spade you can use straight lines or curves to to properly predict the next output class (which character is next).

 However, this is clearly not going to be as simple as fitting a straight line.